duece52nd/duece52nd/README.md

 - 👋 Hi, I’m @duece52nd
 - 👀 I’m interested in ...
 Coding, Sports, and 90s music
 - 🌱 I’m currently learning ...
 JavaScript
-- 💞️ I’m looking to collaborate on ...anytype of projects that's gonna help he learn
+- 💞️ I’m looking to collaborate on ...any type of projects that's gonna help me become a great programmer.
 - 📫 How to reach me ... duece52nd@gmail.com

 <!---